 All forms of assembly are permissible forms of freedom of speech for recognized Heidelberg student organizations, groups of Heidelberg students that do not hold official organizational status, or for individual Heidelberg student(s) with the agreed upon understanding that participants create an environment that shows care and consideration for the institution.
 They must respect those who work at and attend Heidelberg ensuring their ability to pursue their work and/or academic endeavors.

 To this end, Heidelberg expects all groups or individuals who assemble to:

-- Gather in such a fashion as to refrain from physically hindering entrances to, exits from, or passageways within any University building or other structure, or hinder the normal flow of pedestrian or vehicular traffic on or through the campus.

-Manage velume of point that anywer members of the University can garry on - Manage volume of noise that ensures members of the University can carry on their normal activities. - Ensure the physical safety of all members of the campus community and care for campus property. - 4.
+- 1. Gather in such a fashion as to refrain from physically hindering entrances to, exits from, or passageways within any University building or other structure, or hinder the normal flow of pedestrian or vehicular traffic on or through the campus. - 2.
+Manage volume of noise that ensures members of the University can carry on their normal activities. - 3.
+Ensure the physical safety of all members of the campus community and care for campus property. - 4.
 Enter a private office only when invited, and then not in excess of the number designated or invited by the occupant.
 Passage through reception areas leading to a private office must not be obstructed. - 5.
-Keep to normal closing times for each building unless other arrangements are approved in advance by the Dean of Student Affairs.
+Keep to normal closing times for each building unless other arrangements are approved in advance by the Dean of Student Affairs. - 6.
 Individuals who assemble outside the agreed upon policies and understanding articulated above could be subject to the appropriate University judicial process and face possible disciplinary sanction.